Introduction to Flowers for Algernon

 These examples show that several things have been compared directly in the novel such as look with something, ideas with explosives, fuzziness with the flood, and the principal with some boat.

-- Mood: The novel, Flowers for Algernon, shows a very confusing mind in the beginning, then becomes happy when Charlie acquires intelligence but again falls into a tragic mood after he reverts to his situation.
+- Mood: The novel shows a very confusing mind in the beginning, then becomes happy when Charlie acquires intelligence but again falls into a tragic mood after he reverts to his situation.

-- Motif: Most important motifs of the novel, Flowers for Algernon, are language, flashbacks, and memories.
+- Motif: Most important motifs of the novel are language, flashbacks, and memories.

-- Narrator: The novel, Flowers for Algernon, has been narrated by the first person as well as third person narrator at some places.
+- Narrator: The novel is narrated from the first person point of view as well as third person Point of view by the narrator at some places.

 i.
 I was a blundering adolescent in her eyes, and she was trying to let me down easy.
 (April 28)